 B i o g r a p h y

-Ellen Huntington enjoys an active career as a soloist, teacher, and orchestral musician.
-She is second flute with the Quad City Symphony Orchestra, and she has also performed with the Chicago Symphony Orchestra and Wisconsin Chamber Orchestra.
-As a soloist, Ellen has performed at venues such as the Kennedy Center, the Chicago Cultural Center, and several National Flute Association Conventions.
+Ellen Huntington enjoys an active career as a soloist, teacher, and orchestral and chamber musician.
+She has held the Second Flute position with the Quad City Symphony Orchestra since 2002, and she has also performed with the Chicago Symphony Orchestra, Wisconsin Chamber Orchestra, New Philharmonic, and Northwest Indiana Symphony Orchestra.
+As a soloist, Ellen has performed throughout the United States and internationally at venues such as the Kennedy Center, the Chicago Cultural Center, and several National Flute Association Conventions.
 She is a Miyazawa Artist.

 As the recipient of a Fulbright Grant, Ellen Huntington studied with Jean-Claude Gérard at the Hochschule für Musik und Darstellende Kunst in Stuttgart, Germany.
 Ellen was awarded the Union League Civic and Arts Foundation Scholarship, the Farwell Award from the Musicians Club of Women in Chicago and the Sigma Alpha Iota Graduate Performance Award.
 She was the winner of the Northwestern University Concerto Competition, Ohio State University Concerto Competition, National Flute Association Convention Performers Competition, Richmond (VA) Flute Fest Competition and North Shore MacDowell Society Flute Competition, a prize winner in the Chicago Flute Club Young Artist Competition, and a semifinalist in the Flute Talk Competition.